SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab3/README.md

      \dot{X} = (A-BK)X+Bd
  \end{equation}
  $
- Using this formulation, we can obtain the FRS of other agents in [Frenet coordinate](https://fjp.at/posts/optimal-frenet/#:~:text=to%20the%20controller.-,Frenet%20Coordinates,road%20or%20a%20reference%20path), which can be transformed into Cartesian coordinate easily.
+ Using this formulation, we can obtain the FRS of other agents in [Frenet coordinates](https://fjp.at/posts/optimal-frenet/#:~:text=to%20the%20controller.-,Frenet%20Coordinates,road%20or%20a%20reference%20path), which can be transformed into Cartesian coordinates easily.
 For example, the FRS with predicted policy can be seen in **Figure 5**.
 This forward reachable set does not over-grow as timestep increases because our feedback policy can stabilize the system despite the disturbance.

  ![20 Steps forward reachable sets with predictive policy projected to $\hat{x}-\hat{y}$ plane](assets/FRS.png)